What Is Eyelid Surgery (Blepharoplasty)?

 How Much Does Eyelid Surgery Cost?

-The average cost for blepharoplasty performed by Mr Townley is usually between ￡3,500 and ￡7,000.
+The starting cost for blepharoplasty performed by Mr Townley is￡5,000.
 The exact price for your eyelid surgery will depend upon the unique details of your treatment plan as costs can fluctuate based on the techniques used, whether combining upper with lower surgery, the complexity of the procedure, and the degree of improvement desired.
 For an accurate eyelid surgery estimate, a consultation with Mr Townley is required.
 After your customised surgical plan is developed, you will receive a quote that includes the total cost for your care.
 Our team can answer any questions you may have about pricing, payment options, and scheduling your procedure.
+The fee for this initial consultation is typically £200 – £250.

 Are you considering eyelid surgery to achieve a more youthful appearance?
 Contact our office to learn more.